glouppe/info8002-large-scale-data-systems/lecture9.md

 ---

-# Taxonomy of NoSQL systems
+# Taxonomy (1)

 When studying a new NoSQL system, it is often worth considering how it differs from a relational DBMS in terms of:

-- concurrency control
-- data storage medium
-- replication
-- transactions mechanisms
+- **Concurrency control**:

----

-# Concurrency control

     - *Locks*:
         - Some systems provide one-user-at-a-time read or update locks.
     - *Multiversion concurrency control*
         - Guarantee a read-only consistent view
         - May result in multiple conflicting versions of an entity if concurrent writes.
     - *No control*:
         - Some systems do not provide atomicity.
         - Multiple users can edit in parallel a same entity.
         - No guarantee which version is read.
     - *ACID*:
         - Modern systems pre-analyze transactions to avoid conflicts.
             - No deadlocks and no wait on locks.

 ---

-# Data storage medium
+# Taxonomy (2)

+- **Data storage medium**:
     - Designed for storage in *RAM*:
         - Fast but not persistent.
         - Often requires snapshots or replication saved on disk.
         - Poor performance when RAM overflows.
     - Designed for *disk* storage:
         - Slow but persistent.
         - Often requires caching in RAM.

----

-# Replication
+- **Replication**:

-Whether mirror copies are always in sync.
+    - Whether mirror copies are always in sync.
     - *Synchronous*
         - Provides consistency, but usually slower.
     - *Asynchronous*
         - Provides only eventual consistency, but usually faster.

 ---

-# Transaction mechanisms
+# Taxonomy (3)

+- **Transaction mechanisms**:
     - *Supported*.
     - *Not supported*.
     - *In between*:
         - E.g., only for local transactions.

 ---